Wills, Trusts & Probate

 What is the difference between a durable and a limited power of attorney?

-Does a power of attorney cover healthcare decisions?
+Is there a specific power of attorney for healthcare decisions?

-How long does a power of attorney remain valid?
+How long does a power of attorney remain valid in California?

-Can I have multiple agents under one power of attorney?
+Can I appoint more than one agent under a single power of attorney?

-How often should I review my power of attorney documents?
+How often should I review or update my power of attorney documents?